jacluff1/Star-Dased/README.md

 install continued: using virtual environment (recommended)
 ----------------------------------------------------------
-setup virtual environment, install/update dependencies, activate virtual environment, and give permissions to runit.sh.
-This only needs to be done once (or if you want to update virtual environment packages)
+setup virtual environment, install/update dependencies, activate virtual environment, and give permissions to runit.sh. this only needs to be done once (or if you want to update virtual environment packages)
 ```bash
 source setEnv.sh
 ```